cognisant/Docs.DevelopmentProcess/README.md

 When starting work, a team member will take a single task Post-it, add their initials, and place it in the 'doing' column.
 When the work is complete, the task will be moved to the 'verify' column, and begin the next task.

 Tasks remain in the verify column until the code has been reviewed by another team member.
 Once tasks have been reviewed, they can be moved to the 'done' column.
-Sometimes it is possible to review a single task, but in practice an entire story will often be reviewed as a whole.
+Sometimes it is possible to review a single task, but in practice, an entire story will often be reviewed as a whole.
 If changes are requested as part of the review, these should be recorded onto additional Post-its and placed in the 'to do' column.

 In order to minimise the quantity of partially complete stories at the end of a sprint, a limit is imposed on the number of work in progress stories.
 Currently, this limit is set at 3 stories.